End Pre-Crime

 The Prevent Duty

-Prevent operates in the pre-crime space, in which no offence has taken place, but rather people are surveilled and viewed as suspicious.
-It operates by extracting data and policing information that further securitises the spaces of marginalised and vulnerable communities.
+Prevent operates in the pre-crime space in which no offence has taken place.
+It is one where people are surveilled and viewed as suspicious.
+Prevent operates by extracting data and policing information that further securitises the spaces of marginalised and vulnerable communities.

-Live facial recognition technology generates sensitive biometric data.
+Live facial recognition and surveillance technology generates sensitive biometric data.
 Its previously disproportionate misidentifications among younger Black men in particular highlights the discriminatory nature of the technology.

 KEEP UP TO DATE WITH OUR CAMPAIGNS